-ARRT staff selected individuals from the volunteer database with the goal of maximizing diversity in role, geography, and experience with Radiologist Assistants.
+ARRT staff selected individuals from the volunteer database with the goal of maximizing diversity in role, geography, and experience in Radiography.
 When possible, ARRT will bias the volunteer pool towards individuals early in their career as the exam is designed to assess candidates at entry level.
 In addition, the radiologist assigned to the exam committee by the American College of Radiology is invited to attend.
-In total, nine SMEs participated in the standard setting meeting.
+In total, 15 subject matter experts participated in the standard setting meeting.
 Please refer to the following table for specific demographics of this group.